 survey international students and parents to check they understand the information provided about the complaints process and update procedures and communication in response to feedback received.

-inform agents of the complaints process (state where, eg in the agent pack)
+inform agents of the complaints process via the school website, student orientation materials and in meetings.

 include updates about the NZQA complaints process and the DRS in international staff meetings or PD sessions, keeping minutes or presentation notes as evidence for self-review.